kyma-project/kyma/docs/application-connector/08-05-trigger-lambda-with-event.md

    export APP_NAME={YOUR_APPLICATION_NAME}
    ```

-2. Register a service with events with this example AsyncAPI specification to the desired Application.
+2. Register a service with events in the desired Application.
+Use the example AsyncAPI specification.

    >**NOTE:** See [this](#tutorials-get-the-client-certificate) tutorial to learn how to register a service.